loganmarchione/homelab-svg-assets/WORKFLOW.md

 1. Path: The path in the `assets` directory to the icon
 1. Name: The display name that will be shown in the final markdown file
 1. A link to the source where you found the SVG file
-1. A link to the brand's guidelines, if any exist (otherwise leave blank)
+1. A link to the brand's guidelines
+    - If none exist, leave blank
+    - The guidelines may be the same as the source

 When adding to the `icons.json` file, use the following guidelines: